 The director is responsible for the selection of the problems: he can do it himself, or let it done by someone else, or he can work in cooperation with other persons.
 In any case, he has the final responsibility for the selection.
-For more details about the selection, see number 6.
+For more details about the selection, see paragraph 6.

-The director must decide the points' distribution for every problem.
-For more details, see number 7.
+The director must decide the distribution of points for every problem.
+For details, see paragraph 7.
 The director must prepare all necessary documents for the solvers: solving sheets, diagrams, solutions, etc.

 The use of the Solving Tournament Manager (STM) is highly recommended.
-In case the director can't use the STM (no computer, no experience with the software, etc.), he should inform the responsible persons of the WFCC Solving Committee in advance.
+In case the director cannot use the STM (no computer, no experience with the software, etc.), he should inform the responsible persons of the WFCC Solving Committee in advance.

 In case the director would like to experiment (selection of problems, tournament system, number of problems, etc.) he must inform the spokesman of the WFCC Solving Committee in advance.
-The solving committee will advise as soon as possible if the suggested experiments are acceptable
+The solving committee will advise as soon as possible if the suggested experiments are acceptable.